featurevisor/featurevisor/docs/integrations/partykit.md

 We can build on top of one of our existing guides on how to setup a CI/CD pipeline and deploy our generated datafiles using [GitHub Actions](/docs/integrations/github-actions) & [Cloudflare Pages](/docs/integrations/cloudflare-pages).

+This guide uses GitHub Actions, but you are free to choose any other tool of your preference.

-We can add a new step to our workflow that will send a message to our PartyKit server whenever there are new changes in our Featurevisor project:
+We can add a new step in our workflow that will send a message to our PartyKit server whenever there are new changes:

 ```yml
 # .github/workflows/publish.yml